valou12346/valou12346/README.md

 ------------------------------------------------------------------------------------
+##Education
-  i'am a student 📘in informatic ℹ️ and i use python !
+  i'am a student 📘in informatic ℹ️ in Angers!
   i can spell the alphabet 🔤!
-  i don't give my age 🆓!
+##language🉑
+  i use python and kinda html
+  i speak french and english !
+##End🏤
   and i don't know what add more 😲🏙️!
 ------------------------------------------------------------------------------------